Life inside New York City’s Most Notorious Gang

 Drawn to people and communities living in extreme conditions, Nicolas Enriquez embarked on a project that explores life inside one of the largest and most organised gangs in the United States.
 Titled The Bloodline, the story exposes the intimacy and naivety of teenagers who have been forced into a hostile gang environment, drawing attention to the happiness, unity, and respect they show each other during times of solitude and oppression.
 PHmuseum spoke with Enriquez about his inspiration, how the series evolved, and how he gained access to the notorious gangsters.

 First of all, can you tell us a little bit about how you came to photojournalism?

-I decided to go to New York and study photography at ICP (International center of Photography) in 2013 when I was 20 years old, I did a one year program in photojournalism and documentary photography, which helped me build an idea on how to develop stories.
+I always had a need to report - I've always been very curious and photojournalism helped me focus this curiosity into something and produce a body of work or a story with it.
+I decided to go to New York and study photography at ICP (International Center of Photography) in 2013 when I was 20 years old.
+I did a one year program in photojournalism and documentary photography, which helped me build an idea of how to develop stories.

 How do you think living in New York has influenced your photography?

 Living in New York has been an amazing experience.
 I think New York doesn't really help you - it's a city that requires you to push your efforts to the limit, and even then, do more and more work.
 You really need to work hard to make yourself, or your work stand-out, and I think this is how NYC has influenced my career.
 It has helped me to push my boundaries of learning and empowered me to work to a fast-paced rhythm.